AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 Authentication is the act of validating the identity of each user before they access your system.
 Agora uses digital tokens to authenticate users and their privileges before they access an Agora service, such as joining an Agora call, or logging into the real-time messaging system.

-Agora Chat uses two types of tokens with different privieleges:
+Agora Chat uses two types of tokens with different privileges:

 - App token: App tokens provide the most privileges and are required when you call the Agora Chat RESTful APIs to manage your Agora Chat application.
 For details, see [Generate an App Token for Authentication](link).
 - User token: User tokens are used to authenticate users when they log in to your Agora Chat application.